 The National Guard & EMAC

-The National Guard is heavily relied upon by states during emergencies and disasters thanks to the speed and efficiency as a force multiplier.
+The National Guard is heavily relied upon by states through EMAC thanks to the speed and efficiency of the National Guard as a force multiplier.

 ARTICLE XIII: ADDITIONAL PROVISIONS